Connecticut Department of Consumer Protection releases guidelines for growing cannabis at home

 Officials said adults who consume cannabis must do so responsibly by storing cannabis products in child-proof packaging and locked in a secured area.

-“We want to make sure the product is locked that’s something that is really important to us is keeping it out of the hands of youth we want to make sure the product is secure especially once its harvested because that’s when it will have most of the active ingredients,” said Rodrick J. Marriott, director of the Connecticut Department of Consumer Protection Drug Control Division.
+“We want to make sure the product is locked.
+That’s something that is really important to us, keeping it out of the hands of youth.
+We want to make sure the product is secure, especially once it’s harvested because that’s when it will have most of the active ingredients,” said Rodrick J. Marriott, director of the Connecticut Department of Consumer Protection Drug Control Division.

 Cannabis sales for adults began on Jan.
-10 at licensed retailers in the state.
-Cannabis had previously been approved for adult use in 2021, according to officials.
+10, 2023, at licensed retailers in the state.
+Cannabis had previously been approved for adult use in 2021.